-Microfibre cloths are one of our all-time favourite tools for just about any cleaning job.
+Microfibre cloths and microfibre floor mops are two of our all-time favourite tools for just about any cleaning job.
 But just as cotton fabrics come in diverse qualities and varieties, so do microfibres.

 There are so many different kinds of microfibre cloths, and some are better for specific cleaning jobs than others.
 To help you get the job done right the first time, have a read of our following guide explaining why microfibre works so well, how to distinguish different kinds of microfibre and what they’re best used for.

 Microfibre is made with polyester and polyamide.
 Polyester has excellent soil-removing qualities and polyamide (a nylon by-product) has great moisture-retaining qualities.
 Putting polyester and polyamide together has proven to have amazing results.

 A microfibre is 1 denier or less.
 An easy way to explain a denier is a unit of measure for the linear mass density of fibres, and it is based on mass grams per 9000 meters.
 A denier is a comparison with a strand of silk.
 One silk strand equals one denier.
 If a filament weighs less than a gram per 9000 meters, it is a micro-denier.

 The two materials in microfibre are bundled to form a microscopic strand, and it is in the shape of a star.
 The bundles are then split into ultra-fine single fibres with the use of steam, chemicals, and/or mechanical splitting.
 When woven together, the strands create a surface with millions of spaces in which dirt, debris, grease, and moisture can become trapped.

 Microfibre attracts and holds onto soil and other contaminants.
 Typical cleaning cloths have no such vacuum-like qualities.